lily-gh/devtools/Readme.md

-# ⚠️ Note: This is very deprecated.
-I'm currently working on an entirely new developer setup automation with ansible - it'll be LOVELY when it's ready.
+# ⚠️ Note: A lot of this is now deprecated as I moved on to different tools (e.g. I now use VS Code instead of Sublime).
+I'm currently working on an entirely new developer setup automation with ansible - it'll be LOVELY when it's ready!

 # Devtools